dunnker/traveling-salesman/README.md

 In ga.rs the classic algorithm is implemented in a static struct called GA, since this struct does not keep any state on its own.
 The function evolve_population takes a population as a parameter and returns a new population by using population.rs's get_random_tour function to find individuals, then combine those individuals in GA's crossover function and finally mutations are applied.
 The crossover function is best explained on Lee's blog post.

-With my roulette style fitness function, I found I had similar results to Jacob's Java implementation using a tournament style selection.
+With my roulette style fitness function, I found I had similar results to Lee's Java implementation using a tournament style selection.
 I found that the resulting executable was very fast, which is encouraging me to continue to use Rust.
 Next I want to explore Rust's foolproof concurrency features to improve performance further.
 Hope this was helpful to anyone getting started with Rust like me ;)

 Discussion regarding this project can be found on reddit: https://www.reddit.com/r/rust/comments/38vdg8/my_first_rust_program_traveling_salesman_solved/